bandrdudley/frontend-nanodegree-arcade-game/README.md

 Steps Required to Run and Play the Application:

+^ Launch the game by double clicking the index.html file

 * Use the Arrow Keys to move your character on the Game Board Left arrow: Moves your character one square to the left Right arrow: Moves your character one square to the right